Learn from experience

 Yes.
 We will offer scholarships as well as state aid for Florida residents who qualify.

 We'll be giving our first class annual scholarships to help offset the cost of tuition.
 Students will receive $5000 for the first three years, which covers tuition and fees.
 During the fourth year, students will receive $3200 to cover tuition.
+Full-time graduate students will receive a $9,300 scholarship per year for the first two years the University is open.

 Classes will begin in August 2014.